 Additional Information

 All data is treated confidentially and is anonymised before it is shared with other agencies.
-Data from the questionnaires enables the School Nursing Service to develop population based public health reports which are shared with schools and help to address the health and wellbeing needs of pupils.
+Data from the digital health forms enables the School Nursing Service to develop population based public health reports which are shared with schools and help to address the health and wellbeing needs of pupils in the schools and borough wide.

-ChatHealth is safe, secure and confidential text messaging service that is designed for young people aged 11-19 to easily and anonymously get in touch with one of our school nurses, for confidential advice and support regarding their health.
+ChatHealth is safe, secure and confidential text messaging service that is designed for young people aged 11 to 19 to easily and anonymously get in touch with one of our school nurses, for confidential advice and support regarding their health.

 The service is manned by Specialist Community Public Health Nurses who respond to messages within 24 working hours.